Chad Marks

 In 2019 Chad wrote and submitted a pro se motion that caused the federal courts to order his release.
 That motion reduced his sentence by 23 years.

 We published this secret memoir, Blood on The Razor Wire not long after Chad's release.
-Writing Nights' Chad Robertson edited the book in a way that preserved the author's voice and turned an interesting true story into a book that ultimately launched a successful YouTube channel and a Netflix documentary.
+Writing Nights' Chad Robertson edited the book in a way that preserved the author's voice and turned an interesting true story into a book that ultimately launched a successful YouTube channel and an optioned documentary.

 He gives back by serving vulnerable youth who find themselves in the position Chad found himself in when he was young.